-The IODP3 and ICDP programmes will share all L2S proposal documents between them and arrange for joint review and response.
+The ICDP and IODP3 programmes will share all L2S proposal documents between them and arrange for joint review and response.

 To summarize, L2S proposal submission requires a Preliminary Proposal, followed by a Workshop Proposal, and finally a Full Proposal.
+Full Proposals may only be submitted after the Workshop is held.

 Details of each step and the specified schedule are given below.
-This deviates somewhat from the submission procedure for other IODP3 proposals, therefore proponents should pay close attention to requirements, deadlines and where to submit to at each stage.
+This deviates somewhat from the submission procedure for other ICDP and IODP3 proposals, therefore proponents should pay close attention to requirements, deadlines and where to submit to at each stage.
 To the largest extent possible, review procedures of both programmes are preserved.
 The joint implementation of a L2S Proposal will be resolved between the IODP3 MSP Facility Board (MSP-FB) and ICDP Executive Committee (EC) and Assembly of Governors (AoG), on a case-by-case basis.

-An overview of the criteria used for evaluation of proposals is provided in the IODP3 Proposal Evaluation Overview available at https://www.iodp3.org and "ICDP Proposal Processing" available at https://www.icdp-online.org/proposals/proposal-processing/.
+An overview of the criteria used for evaluation of proposals is provided in the IODP3 Proposal Evaluation Overview and ICDP Proposal Processing guidelines.

-Note on Expedition Science Team Selection: Proponents should be aware that the science teams for the IODP3 and ICDP components of L2S projects are selected in different ways.
+Note on Expedition Science Team Selection: Proponents should be aware that the science teams for the ICDP and IODP3 components of L2S projects are selected in different ways.
 In the case of the IODP3 component, any scientist from an IODP3 member country can apply for participation.
-Selection is a combined effort by the Programme Member Offices, the Co-Chief scientists of the expedition, and the platform operator, with the aim to enable appropriate participation.
+Selection is a combined effort by the Programme Member Offices, the Co-Chief scientists of the expedition, and the platform operator, with the aim to enable appropriate participation of member countries and to provide the relevant scientific skills needed for the expedition.
 Therefore, proponents of the IODP3 component do not automatically become members of the Expedition Science Team.
 In the case of the ICDP component, up to 50% of the Expedition Science Team may be specified in the L2S Proposal.
 In addition, L2S Proposals may: (1) include Land-to-Sea drilling; or (2) comprise only shallow marine locations.
 If the former, the two science teams must work closely together to prepare for the paired expeditions/projects and after for analysis and integration of results.
 Some overlap in membership of the two science teams is to be expected.

-More information about ICDP proposals and how to submit a Preliminary or Workshop L2S proposal via ICDP is available at: https://www.icdponline.org/fileadmin/New_ICDP_website/Proposals/doc/Guidelines_for_L2S_Proposals_short .pdf
+More information about ICDP proposals and how to submit a Preliminary or Workshop L2S proposal via ICDP is available here.